aleksander-jachowicz-sp/ITF-documentation/docs/IntelliJFunc.md

 ![download object 1.png](assets%2Fimages%2Fdownload%20object%201.png)

 The Selection window will pop up, in which you need to select object type (1) and an object (2).
 You can select multiple objects of the same type.
-You can use "Object filter" field to search for an object by name.
+You can use the "Object filter" field to search for an object by name.
 ![download object select.png](assets%2Fimages%2Fdownload%20object%20select.png)

 <div class="my_info">